wunderio/wundertools-dockerprototype/README.md

   \tools ---------------> Little support applets that you may need
 ````

+## Getting set up

+The project comes completely un-built.
+Building may require docker steps as
+well as other steps related to Drupal architecture.

+To start all of the pieces for docker use the compose command, which behaves
+similar to vagrant:

+    $/> wundertools/compose up -d

+Typically you will need to run composer:

+    $/> wundertools/composer update
+    $/> wundertools/composer upgrade

+Then you should be up and running.
+See "access my site"

+For more commands See "Using the tools"

 ## Using the tools

 *** RIGHT NOW WE HAVE A SET OF BASH SCRIPTS TO PROTOTYPE BEHAVIOUR.
 THESE WILL BE REPLACED